1753

 President of the United States

-Washington was unanimously elected President of the United States – twice!
-Washington played an essential part in shaping the role and function of the presidency.
+Washington was unanimously elected President of the United States twice.
+Throughout his two terms, Washington played an essential part in shaping the role and function of the presidency by establishing the first presidential cabinet, Supreme Court, US census, and delivering the first State of the Union address.

 1799